linhx25/Quant_Marketing_Reading/most_recent.md

 ### 20240117_structural
 - Structural Econometric Modeling in Industrial Organization and Quantitative Marketing_ Theory and Applications (2023)
 - Nonparametric Estimation of Habitual Brand Loyalty
+- Handbook of the Economics of Marketing_ Marketing and Economics-North-Holland (2019)
 - Estimating Parameters of Structural Models Using Neural Networks
 - Deep Neural Networks for Estimation and Inference
 - Causal Interpretation of Structural IV Estimands